Migrant Agricultural Workers

 “individuals whose principal employment is in agriculture, and who have been so employed within the last 24 months, and who establish for the purposes of such employment a temporary abode;”

 Research on migrant and seasonal agricultural workers and HIV prevalence in rural communities is limited.
 Several factors may increase the risk of this population contracting HIV, such as limited access to healthcare, poverty, substandard housing, and limited English proficiency.
 Their highly mobile lifestyle also increases barriers to regularly accessing healthcare, making testing for HIV and follow-up complicated.

 Resources to Learn More

-Includes health initiatives for migrant and seasonal farmworkers who are at an increased risk for contracting HIV/AIDS.
+Includes health initiatives focused on prevention programs for migrant and seasonal farmworkers who are at an increased risk for contracting HIV/AIDS.

 Organization(s): Farmworker Justice

-Fact sheet describing the HIV risk factors that specifically impact migrant farmworkers and cultural practices and beliefs that could impact how programs educate and treat patients.
+Describes the HIV risk factors impacting migrant farmworkers and discusses cultural practices and beliefs that may impact how programs educate and treat patients.